 Just outside the passes near shore along Siesta Key, Casey Key, and Longboat Key, there’s bonita, mackerel, king mackerel, Spanish mackerel and triple tail.
 Sarasota tarpon fishing off the beaches is tremendous when they migrate here in May, June and July. a little further offshore we fish reefs and wrecks for grouper, snapper, Cobia, barracuda, key west grunts, sharks and more.

 Charlotte Harbor is truly a special place.
 Unlike the majority of Florida’s inland waterways that are surrounded by seawalls, condominiums and mansions, this area has hundreds of miles of mangrove shorelines, over 100 mangrove islands, and endless grass flats riddled with pot holes, oyster bars and sand bars.
 Once you arrive in the back country, you may not see another man-made structure all day.
 Fishing this area is like stepping back in time.
+This area is for the experienced angler who enjoys casting artificial lures and flies alone the mangroves.
+Some live bait fishing available if you request.

 Charlotte Harbor is fed by the Peace River and Myakka River from the east and Boca Grande Pass from the west, and is approximately 30 square miles of endless opportunity.
 Most all Florida fish species can be caught here, including speckled trout, pompano, flounder, sheepshead jacks, shark, snapper, ladyfish, bluefish and mackerel.
 And if you have your heart set on catching snook and redfish, this is the place.
 With all the water and bait moving through these flats, mangroves, and bars, it’s like a resort retirement community for those two species.